 - 6 small to medium sized russet potatoes, rinsed clean

-- 8 oz of sharp cheddar cheese, shredded
+- 8 oz of sharp cheddar cheese, shredded, or grate your own

 - 8 slices of smoked, thick cut bacon, cooked and crumbled